elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 Endpoints that users will be able to use to modify rules are:

-- **Update Rule** - `PUT /rules`: called by the UI when updating/modifying a single rule via the Rule Details page
+- **Update Rule** - `PUT /rules`: called by the UI when updating/modifying a single rule via the Rule Editing page
 - **Patch Rule** - `PATCH /rules`: used for attaching shared exceptions list to rules
 - **Bulk Patch Rules** - `PATCH /rules/_bulk_update`: deprecated and unused by the UI (might still be used by public API users)
 - **Bulk Update Rules** - `PUT /rules/_bulk_update`: deprecated and unused by the UI (might still be used by public API users)